Friday, 7th February 2025

 But behind my modest collection of some 150 Ganesha-related pieces lies the nagging question.
 Why?
 After all, I have just one mountain bike.
 One toaster.
 One garden hose.
 Surely one Ganesha should be enough?

-Each of my Ganesha statues tells me stories.
+Each of my Ganesha statues tells me a story.
 And I, in turn, can tell stories about each one.
 How I acquired it.
 The aesthetic buzz I get by a statue’s sinuous form, the intellectual zing I get when trying to unravel a panel’s iconographic subtleties.
-With each piece I recall the people who influenced me during my quest: Just one more Ganesha, but it’s got to be special.
+With each piece I recall the people who influenced me during my quest.

 The collection hasn’t taken over my life (or my house, to the relief of my wife).
 But it has made life more interesting and, as Ganesha should, opened a few important doors to adventures and friends.